popitsch/rnalib/README.md

 ## Gene model

-_pygenlib_ can instantiate a gene annotation model from a GTF/GFF3 file and currently supports the various GFF flavours from the following annotation sources: gencode, ensembl, ucsc, flybase, mirgenedb.
+_pygenlib_ can instantiate a gene annotation model from a GTF/GFF3 file and currently supports the various GFF flavours from the following annotation sources: gencode, ensembl, ucsc, chess, flybase, mirgenedb.
 It supports transcript filtering based on location, attribute values and explicit lists of included transcript ids.

 ![transcriptome datamodel](notebooks/pygenlib_transcriptome.png "Transcriptome datamodel")